chaouite/store-manager/README.md

 * Navigate between Form page and Inventory page
 * Notify user: success / failure
 * Prevent updates if the new order date has a 3-day discrepancy from the previous one.
+* Prevent invalid inputs such as future dates, special characters, blank entries, missing categories, negative values, and discounts greater than the price ...

 ## Dependencies